 Get Up Niederhorn Mountain

-Another cool thing about is: You do not even have to hike up – a cable car takes you up.
-But of course, you could also hike up if you REALLY want to or just buy a one way ticket and then get down (or up).
+You do not even have to hike up – a gondola takes you to the top.
+But of course, you could also hike up if you REALLY want to or just buy a one-way ticket and then hike down.

 Enjoy Views From Niesen Mountain

 On top, there are tons to do and see from above, including some nice hiking trails.
-You will see the many paragliders from there but also it is very family-friendly and has a restaurant on top which makes it a great place to spend a few hours.
+You will see the many paragliders from there, but it is also very family-friendly and has a restaurant on top, making it a great place to spend a few hours.

 Hike Up Männlichen Mountain

-You could start your hike e.g. from Wengen or Kleine Scheidegg – depending on how difficult and long you want your hike to be.
+- You could start your hike e.g. from Wengen or Kleine Scheidegg – depending on how difficult and long you want your hike to be.

 Get The Steam Lok and Get Up Brienzer Rothorn

-Visiting the Brienzer Rothorn (on a clear) day has been one of the most amazing experiences I have made in Switzerland and it is my favorite mountain ride and it is one of the most beautiful places in Interlaken – or probably in the world!
+Visiting the Brienzer Rothorn (on a clear) day has been one of the most amazing experiences I have had in Switzerland.

 Visit Rosenlaui Glacier Gorge